Gurupreet/ComposeSpotifyDesktop/README.md

 ## How to get started
 - Please download the Early Access version of IntelliJ [from here](https://www.jetbrains.com/idea/nextversion/#section=mac).
-- Load the projet and run Main.kt
+- Load the project and run Main.kt
 - Start new project from Desktop using Kotlin 1.4.+